-Holiday EASE
+Holiday Ease

 The holiday season is upon us; there are a thousand things to do and buy, people to visit, and now there are invitations to in-person gatherings too!
 Introduce a little one to the lack of familiarity, the upheaval of routine, and general overall excitement, and let's see how we all fair.